Arizona winters can be a huge relief after a long summer of hot temps. Here are some of the best places to go sledding in Arizona with the family!

 Wing Hill is a popular location in Flagstaff – it’s one of two sledding hills, and it has 3 designated areas with sledding trails for people of all ages.
 Before heading up, you will want to call to ensure they have snow (602) 923-3555.
 They have bathrooms, and a concession stand available.

-To get there, take highway 180 past Arizona Snowbowl, just under 3 miles (post 226), and turn left on FR 222B, proceed 1 more mile to the parking area.
+To get there, take highway 180 past Arizona Snow Bowl, just under 3 miles (post 226) Then, turn left on FR 222B, and proceed 1 more mile to the parking area.

 Crowley Pit is also a popular location in Flagstaff – it’s 7 miles past Wing Hill.
 The location is great for people of all ages, as they have many areas to sled or slide down.
-To get there, go past Arizona Snowbowl on HWY 180, about 9.8 miles, and take a left at mile post 233.
+To get there, go past Arizona Snow Bowl on HWY 180, about 9.8 miles, and take a left at mile post 233.

-Sunrise Park Resort is up in Payson – it’s known for it’s skiing, snow tubing and cross country trails.
-The snow tubing area is located behind Lake Ono near the main entrance – you can bring your own tubes or rent once you arrive.
+Sunrise Park Resort is up in Payson – it’s known for its skiing, snow tubing and cross country trails.
+The snow tubing area is located behind Lake Ono near the main entrance.
+You can bring your own tubes or rent once you arrive.